ab-cs13/data-structure-algorithm-using-rust/README.md

 ```
 * Is there any way to return reference ?
 Wrapping it inside a variable.
 Variable could be a struct or a smart pointer like vector ?
 No Big No !!
 No way.
 Again reiterating things dangling reference is not possible in Rust.
 We can't trick the compiler.
 When variable is dead reference can't live.
 Reference can't outlive the variable.
 If we think deeply, there is absolutely no use case of such type.
 If we wish to return a value, return the variable along with ownership.

 * While defining reference of a variable we cannot enforce the reference to have a particular lifetime.
-Rust doesn't allow references
-  declared with lifetime.
+Rust doesn't allow references declared with lifetime.
 Otherwise, that would be a nightmare for programmer to chase those lifetime to figure out dangling references.

 * The rule is pretty simple
 >Always pass reference as argument and return variable from function.But you can always return a reference from a method if data the referred by the reference belongs to struct.
 The single factor always need to be considered while returning reference "Rust never allows dangling references."
+We can keep a reference of a variable as an attribute in struct.
+The lifetime of such reference must be grater than equal to the lifetime of struct variable.
+The lifetime of reference strictly follow the stack.
+If lifetime of reference 'r1' pushed to the stack before the struct variable 's' 's' can access 'r1'.
+The stack principle is not just for lifetime or refer

 * When we define function, method, struct or enum and we want to use reference we can mention lifetime of the reference.
 In case of struct or enum it tells the compiler what is the lifetime of the reference used inside the struct or enum .
 ```